MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/overview.md

 Fabric event streams feature is powered by Azure Event Hubs, a fully managed cloud-native service.
 When an eventstream is created, an event hub namespace is automatically provisioned, and an event hub is allocated to the default stream without requiring any provisioning configurations.
 To learn more about the Kafka-compatible features in Azure Event Hubs service, see [Azure Event Hubs for Apache Kafka](/azure/event-hubs/azure-event-hubs-kafka-overview)

-To learn more about how to obtain the Kafka endpoint details for sending events to eventstream, see [Add custom app source to an eventstream](./add-source-custom-app.md) (will have a dedicated section for Kafka, EH and AMQP details intro like the ones in destination); and for consuming events from eventstream, see [Add a custom app destination to an eventstream](./add-destination-custom-app.md)
+To learn more about how to obtain the Kafka endpoint details for sending events to eventstream, see [Add custom endpoint source to an eventstream](./add-source-custom-app.md); and for consuming events from eventstream, see [Add a custom endpoint destination to an eventstream](./add-destination-custom-app.md)
 ## Enhanced capabilities (preview)
 There are more features, sources, and destinations available when you enable the **Enhanced capabilities (preview)** option while creating an eventstream.
 Use the **Enhanced capabilities (preview)** and **Standard capabilities** tabs to learn about additional sources and destinations supported with the enhanced capabilities.